Board of Directors

 Marianne Fenn is the assistant superintendent at Western School Division and also acts as the Division’s student services administrator.
 She has an over 25 year career in education having worked in Manitoba’s remote North as a teacher and school administrator, with Manitoba Education as a consultant and then as school and now divisional administrator at Western School Division.
 Marianne has a Masters in Public Administration from the University of Victoria.
 She has appreciated the role that mRLC has had in supporting rich experiences for educators who have been able to learn together.
 In rural Manitoba, the opportunity to develop a professionally connected learning community and network, is essential.
 She looks forward to working together to continue supporting learning and the improvement of learning and wellbeing for our students.

-Candy Jones is currently an Assistant Professor in the Faculty of Education (Department of Curriculum and Pedagogy) at Brandon University.
+Candy Jones is currently an assistant professor in the Faculty of Education (Department of Curriculum and Pedagogy) at Brandon University.
 She is passionate about teacher education as well as the provision of effective and meaningful teacher professional development, particularly for teachers in rural contexts.
 As an educator who taught in three different rural Manitoba communities over her 20-year teaching career, Candy both advocated for equity for rural teachers, and worked towards the improvement of professional development opportunities available to educators.
 Her Ph.D. research, which built on her previous work as a PD committee chair and part-time Numeracy Coach, examined possibilities for developing contextually responsive PD models that mitigate challenges divisions and teachers face with regards to providing and accessing meaningful PD.
 In her work at Brandon University, Candy teaches courses focused on teacher identity, instructional methods, and mathematics education.
-Candy's term ends in the spring of 2022.